-As the Bulgarian Language Professional Learning Chair for the Bulgarian School of Seattle, Angela collaborates in organizing professional growth opportunities for Bulgarian language teachers in local and national settings.
-Under her leadership, the Bulgarian School of Seattle developed the High School Language Credit Program and training for Digital Interactive Language Learning in response to adding student growth in learning and evaluations.
-She organizes Language Proficiency trainings and focuses professional growth on student performance and proficiency.
+In her role as Bulgarian Professional Learning Chair, Angela collaborates in organizing professional growth opportunities for Bulgarian language teachers in local and national settings.
+She has been instrumental in developing the High School Language Credit Program and training for Digital Interactive Language Learning in response to adding student growth in learning and evaluations.
+Angela also organizes Language Proficiency classes and focuses professional growth on student performance and proficiency.

 As an advocate for Bulgarian heritage language education in the United States, Angela is active on the State Board of Education in multiple states across America.
 She has been a member of the American Association of Teachers of French (AATF) her entire professional career and has been actively involved in advancing the field of French language education.

 Angela holds an MBA in entrepreneurship, which enhances her ability to lead and innovate in the field of education.